IN MEMORIAM TO IDENTITY by Kathy Acker

 The renunciation of poetry corresponds precisely to the renunciation of Verlaine and what he represents: the self-sameness of subjectivity conceived as substance.
 Such is Acker’s implicit explanation of R’s alleged “silence”—which was not a form of silence at all, but the accession to another order of writing.
 It is not merely the case that R has broken with his past self and is transmuted into an imperialist (such is a conclusion that Acker has rejected).
 He enters into an experience in which the self is continually annihilated and reformed, an experience in which the self proliferates into a series of duplicable selves or non-selves.
 R’s narrative ends with the affirmation of an other consciousness: not a new consciousness that would supersede one that would come before it, but a consciousness that is always entirely other-than-itself.
 R’s apparent renunciation of poetry, mistyped as his “silence,” was in fact a phenomenological turn toward the experience of the self as an other.

-All of Acker’s work is severely flawed and IN MEMORIAM TO IDENTITY is no exception.
+All of Acker’s work is severely flawed and In Memoriam to Identity is no exception.
 But these flaws are tied to the success of her densely individuated style.
-Acker’s “bad writing” (and carelessness is in evidence here—I have seldom read a book with more typographical and syntactical errors) may be read, charitably, as a mark of her iconoclasm, her refusal to fashion a well-crafted masterpiece that would be accepted within the canon of traditional literary history.
+Acker’s bad writing (and carelessness is in evidence here—I have seldom read a book with more typographical and syntactical errors) might be read, charitably, as a mark of her biblioclasm, of her refusal to fashion a well-crafted masterpiece that would be accepted within the canon of traditional literary history.
 Unfortunately, the stylization of the narrative is not immune to this practice.
 The description of the relationship between R and V is, I’m afraid, only intermittently compelling and tends to veer toward mere compilation and summary of biographical data.
 The deadpan repetition of “facts” from R’s life denies any pathetic identification on the part of the reader.
-This, in itself, would not be disturbing if pathos were not what IN MEMORIAM TO IDENTITY were all about.
-The work is most impressive when Acker gives herself over to the desire, however juvenile, to shock her audience and approximates the punk sensibility of her vastly inferior early novel, BLOOD AND GUTS IN HIGH SCHOOL (1980), while bringing to the work a far greater intelligence.
-And yet the work lacks the critical naivete that made Acker’s early writing powerful.
+This, in itself, would not be disturbing if pathos were not what In Memoriam to Identity were all about.
+The work is most impressive when Acker gives herself over to the desire, however juvenile, to shock her audience and approximates the punk sensibility of her vastly inferior early novel Blood and Guts in High School (1980), while bringing to the work a far greater intelligence.
+And yet the work lacks the critical naivete that made Acker’s early writing (relatively) powerful.
 Most troubling in this regard are the frequent intrusions of Acker the Professor and Literary Theorist into the space of the narrative.
 Everything proceeds as if the author had surfeited herself with postmodern theory to the point at which she could only write narratives fraught with savvy, self-interpretive statements.
 She anticipates the interpretation of her work in the hands of her informed readership.
-IN MEMORIAM TO IDENTITY thus takes on the strange appearance of a book that reads itself.
+In Memoriam to Identity thus takes on the strange appearance of a book that reads itself.

 Dr. Joseph Suglia